slipwayhq/slipway_docs/docs/basics/laying-out-components.md

 ::json{file=laying-out-components-40.json title=example.json}

 First, we've given the Render Component permission to load other registry components.
-This is needed so it can actually call out to the `slipwayhq.echarts` component that we're going to use to render some charts.
+This is needed so it can actually call out to the `slipwayhq.echarts` Component that we're going to use to render some charts.

 Next, we've added a `callout` definition to our Render Component.